Early Years Foundation Stage Curriculum Statement

 SPECIFIC AREAS

 The timetable is carefully structured so that children have directed teaching during the day.
 The timetable changes throughout the year and this directed teaching is increased more in Reception to take into consideration the changing needs of the children.
 Reading is at the heart of our curriculum and our aim is to encourage a love of reading right from the start.
 The children in Nursery receive the teaching of pre-reading and early reading skills through the use of DfE ‘Letters and Sounds’ phase one phonics and ‘Talk for Reading’ strategies.
-During the summer term in Nursery and throughout the year in Reception we apply a systematic, synthetic phonics approach using the ‘Read Write Inc.’ scheme.
+During the summer term in Nursery and in the Reception year we use systematic, synthetic phonics which is the ‘Read Write Inc.’ scheme.
 Children learn to read words and simple sentences accurately and with increasing fluency by the end of Reception.
-Children are encouraged to read at home and are listened to daily in school.
-They are given books that match their phonic knowledge in order for them to apply their learning with the aim of becoming successful, confident and fluent readers.
-Children are encouraged to become early readers through enjoyment of books.
-We develop their oracy, vocabulary and comprehension.
-Children who need support receive additional intervention through additional reading with an adult in school, RWI 1:1 tuition, ‘NELI’ and ‘Language Link’ programmes.

 The children develop their mathematical thinking through direct teaching and exploration.
 We want our children to become confident mathematicians who can apply what they have learnt to real life experiences.
 In Reception we use the ‘White Rose’ maths scheme to support children’s maths development.
 Pupils complete tasks using concrete manipulatives, pictorial structures and representations.
 This is then rehearsed, applied and recorded.